Aggressive driving: Effects

 According to the Fatality Analysis Reporting System, aggressive driving played a role in 56% of fatal crashes between 2003 and 2007, most of which were attributed to excessive speed.
-Aggressive driving also negatively impacts the environment as it burns 37% more fuel and produces more toxic fumes.
+Aggressive driving also negatively impacts the environment as it burns 37% more fuel and produces more toxic fumes, an issue that can be addressed with effective Fuel-management systems.
+Modern Telematics and Fleet telematics systems play a crucial role in monitoring driving behavior to reduce such impacts.

+Aggressive driving (abrupt acceleration and frequent slamming on of the brakes) also emits more CO2 than a calmer approach.
+Calm driving would save nearly half a billion tonnes of carbon dioxide by 2050 in China alone.